yasirbhutta/yasirbhutta.github.io/python/videos/arg-python-example-video.md

 ---
 layout: video
-title: How to Use *args in Python Functions – Easy Code Example and Video for Beginners
+title: "Understanding *args in Python Functions – Add Any Number of Arguments (Video Tutorial)"
-description: Learn how to use *args in Python functions with this beginner-friendly video tutorial.
-Discover how to handle variable numbers of arguments, write flexible functions, and see clear code examples.
-Perfect for students and new Python programmers.
+description: "Learn how to use *args in Python functions with this easy video tutorial.
+Discover how to add any number of arguments, write flexible functions, and see practical code examples.
+Perfect for beginners and students learning Python programming."
-keywords: Python *args, Python function arguments, Python video tutorial, Python code example, beginner Python, Python programming, variable arguments Python, learn Python functions, Python for students,
+keywords: Python *args, Python function arguments, Python video tutorial, add multiple arguments Python, beginner Python, Python programming, flexible functions Python, Python code examples,
 toc: toc/python.html
 course: python
 topic: args-kwargs